 Thanks, Zoe, whadda babe!

-If you liked this interview, why not have a read of our other interviews on inspiring women?
+If you liked this interview, why not have a read of our other interviews with inspiring queer women?